 The Terris Thule Guide

 Since Everquest was such a notoriously obtuse and difficult game to learn, the developers created ‘Guide’ designations in order to offer assistance to both experienced and new players alike.
-These players weren’t employees technically but were instead more like moderators of a forum, but inside the game world.
+These players weren’t employees technically but were instead more like moderators of an online forum, but inside the game world.

 Unsurprisingly, it wasn’t the most fun job.
 Trying to be friendly and helpful to people on the internet in a world as unforgiving as Everquest can eventually wear anyone out — and that’s exactly what happened to one Guide on the Terris Thule server.
 Players got on his nerves so much that this Guide decided to teleport swaths of players to an extremely dangerous spot in Veshaan’s Peak and bind them to the location so even after they died they’d just come back to life at that spot and die again.
 Just endless punishment.